dfsp-spirit/brainload/README.md

-# cogload
+# brainlog
 A python module designed to reduce your cognitive load while accessing FreeSurfer brain data files ;).
 A thin wrapper around nibabel and mayavi.

 ## About

-`CogLoad` provides a simple high-level interface to access [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) neuroimaging data in python.
+`brainlog` provides a simple high-level interface to access [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) neuroimaging data in python.
 It is intended for developers and scientists who need to access neuroimaging data for their research.

-`CogLoad` makes use of the standard output file name patterns of the FreeSurfer pre-processing pipeline (i.e., `recon-all`) to find the files and then uses [nibabel](http://nipy.org/nibabel/) to open them in the background.
+`brainlog` makes use of the standard output file name patterns of the FreeSurfer pre-processing pipeline (i.e., `recon-all`) to find the files and then uses [nibabel](http://nipy.org/nibabel/) to open them in the background.
 Optionally, it can use [MayaVi](http://code.enthought.com/pages/mayavi-project.html) to create simple 3D plots of morphometry data on meshes representing brain surfaces.

 ## Development stage